andres-erbsen/voteclient/readme.md

 You will need mingw32 gcc and libraries, including the windows API files.
 `sh windows/deps.sh` will download the external dependencies to `$HOME/mingw32`.
 You'll probably need to tweak some variables in the beginning of the script. `sh windows/build.sh` downloads and builds LSAGS and this.

+If you'd like a binary, there might be one at <http://andres.tedx.ee/voteclient.exe> and it even might be recent.

 License
 -------